 Angular brushes have bristles that are cut at a slight angle, with one side of the tip longer than the other.
 I do not use these brushes so I will not comment on how you can use them.

 There is no industry standard for brush sizes, so it is best to get familiar with one brand.

 It is important to have a range of small, medium and large brushes.
 In particular, you should make sure you have lots of medium to large brushes as these should be doing most of the heavy lifting in your paintings.

-I generally recommended that you take the largest brush you feel comfortable with using, then use one size up from that.
+I generally recommend that you take the largest brush you feel comfortable using, then use one size up from that.
 The benefits of using large brushes include:

 - Large brushes will ensure you focus on making economical and meaningful strokes.
 Every stroke will have influence with a large brush.

 - By using only small brushes, you tend to get caught up in needless details and miss the overall statement of your painting.

 - Large brushes are a great time saver, as you can quickly cover the canvas.

 Even in the most intricate looking paintings, you will find that the brushes used were probably not these tiny round brushes.
 Take a look at the beautiful painting below by John Singer Sargent.
 Under that I provide a close-up which shows his broad and surprisingly thick strokes of color made with what I assume to be medium sized brushes.

 What you should learn from this is – instead of trying to make your painting seem realistic up close, aim to make it seem realistic from afar.